-- 1) Attendance based on completion of assignments as quantified by the assigned supervising teacher; - 2) Demonstration of skills on assignments; - 3) Standardized test scores; - 4) Written tests and reports if appropriate; - 5) Oral or written presentations; - 6) Scholar's attitude toward learning and achievement; - 7) Punctual attendance at scheduled appointments; - 8) Ability to meet scheduled appointments; - 9) Preparedness for scheduled appointments; - 10) Scholar demonstration of adequate and appropriate progress toward - 11) Common Core State Standards; - 12) Appropriate learning environment; and/or - 13) Parent(s) ability to support scholar learning in the home.
+- 1) Attendance based on completion of assignments as quantified by the assigned supervising teacher; - 2) Demonstration of skills on assignments; - 3) Standardized test scores; - 4) Written tests and reports if appropriate; - 5) Oral or written presentations; - 6) Scholar's attitude toward learning and achievement; - 7) Punctual attendance at scheduled appointments; - 8) Ability to meet scheduled appointments; - 9) Preparedness for scheduled appointments; - 10) Scholar demonstration of adequate and appropriate progress toward Common Core State Standards; - 11) Appropriate learning environment; and/or - 12) Parent(s) ability to support scholar learning in the home. - 13) Ability to meet the terms of the Master Agreement/Acknowledgement of Responsibility.
 As part of the evaluation process, the scholar, parent(s), guardian(s), or if the scholar is a foster child or youth or a homeless child or youth, the scholar's educational rights holder (all generally referred throughout as "Parent(s)") will be invited to present evidence to the individual(s) conducting the Evaluation After Missed Assignments meeting.
 During this meeting, the Charter School will determine whether it is in the best interest of the scholar to remain in independent study.
 A written record of the findings of any evaluation made pursuant to this Policy shall be maintained in the scholar's mandatory interim record.
 The record shall be maintained for a period of three (3) years from the date of the evaluation and, if the scholar transfers to another California public school, the record shall be forwarded to that school.